Tim Houlne: Career

 In 1998, Houlne co-founded Working Solutions, a Plano, Texas-based U.S. outsourcing company that provides customer service using remote, home-based agents.
 As CEO, he oversaw the development of a virtual workforce model that routes service calls to either domestic or offshore agents, according to client needs and service requirements.

 In 2015, Houlne founded Humach, a customer experience outsourcing provider that uses human service agents with AI-based digital agents.
 The company derives its name from the combination of services provided by humans and machines.
-Its clients include Amazon, Carfax and McDonald’s.
-The company acquired InfiniteAI in 2020 and Markets EQ in 2025.
+Its clients include Amazon, Carfax and McDonald's.
+The company acquired InfiniteAI in 2020, and Markets EQ in 2025.

+Recognition

 In 2013, Houlne was named a finalist for the Ernst & Young Entrepreneur of the Year Award (Southwest Region).